arth0sz/AD-network-scanning-script/README.md

 You can uncomment the portion indicated in the script in case you don't want all the output crowding your terminal.

+You can also adjust the ports it looks for to fit other environments.

+The script is also made with a proxy in mind.
+For my testing, I was pivoting with ligolo-ng.

 ### Usage:

 `./network-scanning.sh 172.16.7.0/24`